OliverXUZY/metaLM/README.md

 1. Sub-sample subdatasets with 5000 samples from each datasets.
 2. For epoch = 1, ..., n_epoch
     1. For batch = 1, ..., 200:
-        - Sample $m$ subdataset, sample 2 shot smaples and 8 query samples per classes from each subdatasets.
+        - Sample $m$ subdataset, sample 2 shot samples and 8 query samples per classes from each subdatasets.
         - Forward through encoder to get representations.
         - Compute loss nearest centroids method, backward gradient.
         - Compute accuracy and save.